chilipeppr/widget-svg2gcode/README.md

-# com-zipwhip-widget-texterator
+# com-zipwhip-widget-font2gcode
-A widget for controlling the Zipwhip Texterator.
+This widget lets you type text, render it into the 3D viewer, and then generate the gcode for the font.
+If you want to mill/laser/print text this is a great way to do it programmatically.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Texterator
+## ChiliPeppr Widget / Font2Gcode

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does